 Starting July 1, 2019, an applicant for a generation facility within Vermont, including all net-metering facilities, must pay an application fee to the Department of Public Service.
 The fee must be paid in advance of filing the application with the Public Utility Commission.
 An application to construct or modify a generation facility that is filed with the Public Utility Commission must include a form indicating that the fee has been paid.

-During the 2019 legislative session, the General Assembly passed, and the Governor signed, House Bill 527.
-The bill adds a requirement, codified in 30 V.S.A.§ 248c, that an application for a generation facility under 30 V.S.A. § 248 include an application fee paid to the Department of Public Service.
+During the 2019 legislative session Act 70 was signed into law.
+Section 10 of the Act adds a requirement, codified in 30 V.S.A.§ 248c, that an application for a generation facility under 30 V.S.A. § 248 include an application fee paid to the Department of Public Service.
 The application fees provide financial support for the regulatory processing and review of generation facilities conducted by the Department of Public Service and the Public Utility Commission.

 Companies that pay the gross receipts tax provided for in 30 V.S.A. § 22 are not required to pay this application fee.

 - $100 application fee and $25 fee for modification requests for any facility eligible to use the net-metering registration form or the net-metering application form.
 These include:

 - Projects with a plant capacity of 50 kW or less